tableau/connector-plugin-sdk/docs/tdvt.md

 tdvt_log\*.txt contains '--verbose' level logging.
-It can help to either run a single test or to run things in serial with '-t 1 -tt 1' otherwise the log file will be interleaved by different sub threads. tabquery writes log files to your 'My Tableau Repository'.
+It can help to either run a single test or to run things in serial with '-t 1 -tt 1' otherwise the log file will be interleaved by different sub threads. tabquerytool writes log files to your 'My Tableau Repository'.
 These can be useful if it isn't clear what is causing a test to fail.

 ### Actual does not match expected